-Japan, Item 13 - "General exchange of views on the legal aspects of space traffic management"
+Japan Item 13 - "General exchange of views on the legal aspects of space traffic management"

-Your excellencies, Distinguished Delegates, Ladies and Gentlemen,
+Madam Chair, Distinguished Delegates,

 In recent years, outer space has become congested due to its diversified use and an increasing number of spacefaring nations.
 In addition, an increase of space debris caused by Anti-Satellite (ASAT) tests and by satellite collisions has posed a growing risk to the sustainable and stable use of outer space.